 Let’s begin right at the basics.
 The idea of a self propelled mower is that it moves forward on its own when you’re using it.
 Generally speaking this is a feature of petrol mowers rather than electric ones, but they do exist on electric models if you really want one.
 On this site though, we focus almost entirely on petrol models, with the exception of drawing comparisons from time to time.

-Why Would I Choose A Self Propelled Mower?
+Why Would I Choose A Motorised Mower?

 Quite simply, these mowers tend to appeal to people who either have very big gardens with large lawns to mow, or those that struggle to (or prefer not to) push a heavy mower around.
 They’re particularly popular in older age groups, but there are also a lot of mowers sold to younger people too.
 They tend to be a little more expensive than the mass market electric mowers, but they do save you a lot of effort and energy – something you’ll really appreciate on hot days when the sun is beating down!

 Can I Use Petrol From the Petrol Station In Mowers?

 Of course!
 Just get a petrol can when you buy your lawnmower and you can get a little extra petrol next time you fill up your car.
 Just remember that it’s illegal to carry petrol in the main area of your vehicle, so it needs to travel safely stored in the boot.